Logarithmic resolution via weighted toroidal blow-ups: Toroidal centers

 \end{quote} For an ideal $\mathcal{I}$ on $Y$, we also have the following notions: \begin{quote}

 \end{quote} These notions (and more) are discussed in Appendix \ref{appB}.
-In particular, we would also like to bring the reader's attention to the notion of logarithmic coordinates and parameters in \thref{B108}, as well as \thref{B109} and \thref{B110}.
+In particular, we would also like to bring the reader's attention to the notion of logarithmic coordinates and parameters in (\ref{B108}), as well as (\ref{B109}) and (\ref{B110}).
 They will play a crucial role in the remainder of this paper.